GSA/digitalgov.gov/content/posts/2014-11-28-keeping-vanity-urls-in-check-a-few-criteria.md

 ## NIAID Criteria

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/250-x-167-Question-mark-Feng-Yu-Hemera-Thinkstock-100550615.jpg" alt="250-x-167-Question-mark-Feng-Yu-Hemera-Thinkstock-100550615" %}At the National Institute of Allergy and Infectious Diseases (NIAID), the New Media and Web Policy Branch developed the following guidance for Internet and Intranet URLs:
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/11/250-x-167-Question-mark-Feng-Yu-Hemera-Thinkstock-100550615.jpg" alt="250-x-167-Question-mark-Feng-Yu-Hemera-Thinkstock-100550615" >}}At the National Institute of Allergy and Infectious Diseases (NIAID), the New Media and Web Policy Branch developed the following guidance for Internet and Intranet URLs:

 ### Internet